circleci/circleci-docs/jekyll/_docs/language-scala.md

 description: Continuous Integration and Continuous Deployment with Scala
 ---

-Circle supports building Scala applications with `sbt`.
+CircleCI supports building Scala applications with `sbt`.
 Before each build we look at your repository and infer commands to run, so most setups should work automatically.